1. Blog

 How Much Do Solar Panels Cost?

-The average cost of solar panels as of Spring 2023 was $3.30 per watt, excluding financing.
-This price includes hard costs, like hardware and equipment, and soft costs, like installation labor and required permitting.
+For most homeowners, the decision to install solar panels is primarily driven by cost.
+The average cost of solar panels as of Spring 2024 was $3.40 per watt, excluding financing.
+This price includes both hard costs, like hardware and equipment, and soft costs, like installation labor costs, solar loan costs and fees, and required permitting.

-This cost data comes from a March 2023 Report by the Solar Energy Industries Association (SEIA) in partnership with Wood Mackenzie Power & Renewables.
+This solar system installation cost data comes from a March 2021 Report from the Solar Energy Industries Association (SEIA) in partnership with Wood Mackenzie Power & Renewables, which annually assesses solar industry information from solar companies.

-All that to say, there is no set price for a solar panel system, despite what the internet may say.
-In reality, your system price will be custom to your specific situation and will depend upon a variety of factors that each solar installation company accounts for a bit differently, including:
+The bottom line is this: there is no set price for a solar panel system, despite what the internet may say.
+The reality is that your solar panels cost will be determined by your specific situation and will depend on a variety of factors that each solar installation company accounts for slightly differently, including:

 • Your energy usage and electricity bill